-If you are looking at using Captivate and Storyline files within Thinkific, you'll want to follow these instructions on properly exporting the files so that they can be hosted on Thinkific.
-These files must be exported for the web (HTML5).
+If you are looking at using Captivate and Storyline files within Thinkific, follow these instructions for how to properly export these file types so that they can be hosted on Thinkific.
+Multimedia files must be exported for the web (HTML5).

-Note that Thinkific does not support SCORM, Tin Can or AICC files/reporting.
-More details on that HERE.
+Thinkific does not support SCORM, Tin Can or AICC files/reporting.

 In this article: